 This introduction to Teen Jesus contains plot details from the Timatswim blog.
-After reading Teen Jesus, you may want to go back and read that blog for a much longer explanation about the formation of the teen rock band False Gods.
-In that case, skip this introduction and go directly to https://timatswim.com/teen-jesus-1-a-boy-and-his-dog/
+After reading Teen Jesus, you may want to go back and read that full blog for a much longer explanation about the formation of the teen rock band False Gods.
+If not, skip this introduction and go directly to https://timatswim.com/teen-jesus-1-a-boy-and-his-dog/

 Going back to the era when Jace is just six-years-old may be the best way to establish the truth that Jace was a shy boy with nary an evil bone to his body and all the songs of his generation in his heart.
 All he ever wants is to sing:

 On a temporary note, this blog is still in process of completion.
 There will be additional chapters past #9.